 - The Meditation Chapel currently offers many online opportunities each week to join others in Centering Prayer and Lectio Divina.
 These are a wonderful way to pray with others in community, while remaining at home.
 When looking at their calendar, note that the Centering Prayer groups meet in the ‘Thomas Keating Chapel.

 - Consider supporting our Centering Prayer community by joining one of our Service Teams.
-We would love to hear from you regarding your interest in serving our chapter by mailing Lynne Roy or Misty Blahuta.
+We would love to hear from you regarding your interest in serving our chapter by mailing Misty Blahuta.
 Your involvement in our Centering Prayer community is vital!

 …when you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.